Careers in Physics

 - Teachers in schools around the state of Kansas

-Several alumni have chosen to deepen their study of physics by going into Ph.D. programs at universities like Texas A & M and the University of Nebraska at Lincoln.
+Several alumni have chosen to continue their study of physics by going into Ph.D. programs at universities like Texas A & M and the University of Nebraska-Lincoln.

-The study of Physics also prepares you for many relevant careers in all fields, which tackle society’s problems.
+The study of Physics also prepares you to tackle society’s problems through many other exciting, relevant careers in a variety of fields.

 - Aerospace Engineer